meenie/munee/README.md

 Munee: Optimising Your Assets
 =============================

-#####PHP 5.3 Asset Optimisation - Smart Caching, On-The-Fly Image Resizing, Auto-LESS-Compiling, and CSS & JavaScript Combining/Minifying
+#####PHP 5.3 Asset Optimisation - Smart Caching, On-The-Fly Image Resizing, On-the-fly LESS, SASS, CoffeeScript Compiling, and CSS & JavaScript Combining/Minifying

 ---

 Update 1.3.0 Important Note
 ---------------------------

-In this and future versions of Munee, the way CSS is run through the `lessphp` compiler has changed.
+In this and future versions of Munee, the way CSS is run through the `LESS` compiler has changed.
 By default, only `.less` files will be compiled and you will have to set a special parameter to have all CSS (`.css`) files run through the compiler as well.
 [See here](#handling-css) for more instructions.
 The reason behind this change is technically `.less` files should have only valid LESS in them and `.css` should only have valid CSS in them.

 Features
 --------

-+ On-the-fly LESS Compiling
++ On-the-fly LESS, SASS, CoffeeScript Compiling
 + On-the-fly Image Resizing/Manipulation
 + Smart Asset Caching - Client Side & Server Side
 + Combine CSS or JS into one request